 4.1.
 Political Pressure

-Internationally, Western governments consistently exerted political pressure on East Germany and the Soviet Union to dismantle the Berlin Wall.
-Diplomatic efforts were made to draw attention to the human rights violations and restrictions faced by East Germans due to the wall’s existence.
-This pressure not only highlighted the moral and ethical issues surrounding the division but also contributed to the eventual dismantling of the wall in 1989.
+In this regard, Western governments acted politically to bring pressure on East Germany and the Soviet Union to bring down the Wall.
+Attempts were made, in diplomatic circles, to create awareness on the extent to which human rights were being denied to East Germans as a result of the wall.
+This pressure not only reminded everyone of the moral and ethical prevalent on the side of the division, but also played a role in bringing about the demolition of the wall in 1989.

 Conclusion

-Remember, this blog post only scratches the surface of the West’s response to the Berlin Wall.
-Further exploration and research into this topic will provide even more comprehensive insights into the significant role played by the West in challenging the division and working towards reunification.
+Remember, this blog post starts the conversation about the West’s reaction to the Berlin Wall and there is much more to explore.
+More investigation and study into this topic will reveal even more detailed information about the very important part played by the West in fighting the division and helping towards reunification.